keerthikumar-t/SONiC/doc/ztp/trusted-ztp.md

 - **Reuse of proven technology**: The design leverages an existing, mature, and permissively licensed RFC 8572 implementation rather than developing a new security-sensitive provisioning protocol from scratch.
 - **Standards-based onboarding**: Device onboarding, ownership validation, and secure configuration delivery follow the RFC 8572 specification.
 - **Backward compatibility**: Existing SONiC ZTP deployments continue to operate unchanged.
-- **Secure-by-option deployment**: Trusted ZTP is disabled by default and must be explicitly enabled by operators.
+- **Secure-by-option deployment**: Trusted ZTP is disabled by default and must be explicitly enabled.
 - **Reduced implementation risk**: Reusing established components minimizes development complexity and limits exposure to security vulnerabilities in custom protocol implementations.

 Key design Goals of Trusted ZTP aims to: